 If pupils are found to be using the internet in an unacceptable manner, the school's Behaviour, Discipline and Exclusion policy will be put into action.
 Staff and parents are aware that issues relating to Cyber-bullying and inappropriate internet use should be reported to the Deputy Head Pastoral.
 If the school is made aware of any misuse of the internet, the pupils' parents will be informed and an appropriate sanction enforced.
-Serious misdemeanours, which include any form of Cyber-bullying, will result in suspension or even exclusion from the school.
-(Please see the Behaviour, Discipline and Exclusion Policy.)
+Serious misdemeanours, which include any form of Cyber-bullying, will result in sanctions from the school, in line with our Behaviour, Discipline and Exclusion Policy and Anti-Bullying Policy.